Residential colleges of Yale University: Post-war years (1945–1998)

 In the early 1960s, two significant changes occurred in college admission and administration.
 Until 1962, freshmen had applied to residential colleges for admission in their sophomore year, leading to social distinctions between the colleges.
 After 1962, students were randomly assigned to a college before matriculation, though legacy students could choose to be in their father's (later, parent's) college.
-(A freshman-year application system is still used in the Harvard College houses.)
+(Harvard students are randomly placed into houses during their freshman year.)
 Second, a gift from Paul Mellon allowed the colleges to endow deanships, giving students dedicated academic counsel and ending an era of college life solely administered by masters and their spouses.

-Due to the abolition of the Freshmen Year and growing enrollment, the university sought to expand the college system.
+Due to the abolition of the Freshman Year and growing enrollment, the university sought to expand the college system.
 In 1962, another gift from Mellon allowed Yale to build Morse College and Ezra Stiles College on the former site of James Hillhouse High School.
 Yale attempted to build two more residential colleges in 1972 on Whitney Avenue designed by Mitchell/Giurgola, but aborted the plan after the New Haven municipal government rejected an increase in Yale's non-taxable property.
 To accommodate increased enrollment, some of the colleges were given annex residences, primarily former fraternity buildings or previously unaffiliated residence halls.

 In 1969, Yale College admitted its first class of women.
 Although President Kingman Brewster suggested housing all of the women in Trumbull College, student protest prompted the university to integrate them into all the colleges.
 In 1971, Katharine Lustman, a child educator, became the first woman Master at Yale after her husband died shortly before becoming Master of Davenport College; she served for two years.